 She is an instructor at Daemen College, has taught at University at Buffalo where she received her MFA, and conducts workshops at CEPA and WNY Book Arts Center.More about Kate Stapleton Parzych

 Once described by legendary Buffalo photographer and imaging pioneer George Campos as “weaned on Dektol,” Charlie Stiffler got his first camera at the age of eight, and built his first darkroom at the age of ten.
 Over the last 45 years, he has explored countless facets of photographic imaging, from pinholes to customized film chemistry.

 Currently involved in the professional restoration of film cameras, his knowledge base looks back through centuries of imaging.More about Charlie Stiffler

 Michelle Tomaino is an artist, a photographer and enjoys mixed media, creative writing and Photoshop.
-She currently attends Arts Experience at People Inc. Michelle started an internship at CEPA in September 2014 through the Western New York Employment Training Program and is now an official teaching assistant for our youth program.
+She currently attends Arts Experience at People Inc. Michelle started an internship at CEPA in September 2014 through the Western New York Employment Training Program and is now an official teaching artist for our youth program.